aleksei-berezkin/typique/docs/ComposingClassNames.md

 ### Regex requirements

 It's important that the regex matches only a part of the name because the unmatched part is interpreted as a “name payload”, and is used to generate class names from.
 That is the reason the above example uses non-capturing lookahead group `(?=[A-Z_])` to match the capital letter / underscore.
 If it were `cn[A-Z_]`, then Typique would suggest `ound-button` as a class name, not `round-button`.

+## tsxPropNameRegex

+Non-mandatory pattern of the TSX prop name which store classnames.
+If name matches, Typique will suggest completion items in the string literal.
+Default: `^class(Name)?$`.

 ## pattern